 Chords progression examples using 7th chords

-Feel free to use whatever rhythm or strumming pattern you like for these chord progressions.
-The main point is to hear what these 7th chords sound like together in a sequence.
-You will see an audio example for each of these four progressions.
+Use any rhythm or strumming pattern you like for these examples.
+The goal is to hear how these chords sound in a real sequence.
+Each example includes an audio clip.

 7th chord progression example 1